Mtc-21/Testimonials-grid-section/README.md

 Solution: [Github Page](https://mtc-21.github.io/Testimonials-grid-section/)

 # Description
-created with html, js css, using flexbox and grid for the layout of the website
+created with html, css, using grid for the layout of the website

 # Author
 - Codepen - [Mtc_21](https://codepen.io/Mtc_21/)